akblakney/WAV-RNG/README.md

 Often times, a user may have a large .wav file, but may want only a portion of the random data in can generate.
 Firstly, to check how much random data a .wav file can generate, run, `$python3 rng.py --in noise.wav -q`.

 This runs the "query" function, which will return how many available 64-byte blocks can be generated, with output: `available 64-byte blocks for noise.wav: 1242`.

-This tells us that our file `noise.wav` can generate `1242 * 64 bytes` or approximately 80kB.
+This tells us that our file `noise.wav` can generate `1242 * 64 bytes` or approximately 80kB of random data.

 Now, suppose we want only a fraction of those raw bytes.
 We can specify the starting and ending blocks to print with the `-s` and `-e` flags.
 Start is inclusive, while end is exclusive.
 In mathematical notation, the range: [start, end).
 Without specifying either, the start position defaults to zero, and the end position defaults to the maximum given the file-size: